google merchant center website needs improvement

 05

-Create a fix log before requesting another review or changing unrelated feed settings.Review manually before external use.
+Create an owner-reviewed evidence log before changing unrelated feed settings or taking any Merchant Center-facing next step.Review manually before external use.

 Step